fmbot-discord/docs/docs/commands/artists.md

 ### .artistplays (`.ap`)

-Shows you your plays for the artist you're currently listening to or searching for.
+Shows you your playcount for the artist you're currently listening to or searching for.

 Options: